 Bring in a specialist when:

-- You need a cost estimate to negotiate confidently
+- You need a cost estimate to negotiate with confidence

 - The issue could change your decision to buy

-A few common add-ons buyers consider (depending on the property): sewer scope, roof certification, HVAC service check, structural engineer consult, pool inspection.
+A few common add-ons buyers consider include sewer scope, roof certification, HVAC service check, structural engineer consult, and pool inspection.
+However, the right choice depends on the property, your contract timeline, and your risk tolerance.

 The Amarillo reality: wind, drainage, and deferred maintenance